7 Reasons to Visit Kuala Lumpur, the Gateway to South East Asia

 1. The Money

-Prices are comparable to the States, but the exchange rate is in your favor.
+Prices are comparable to the States, but the exchange rate favors the U.S. Dollar.
 The ratio of the Malaysian Ringgit (RM) to the U.S. dollar is about four to one.
 The 75 RM taxi from the airport sets you back less than 20 bucks; the same trip on the high-speed KLIA Ekspres train is just 55 RM or $13.75.

 That steaming plate of shrimp and noodles that’ll feed you for two meals costs 8 RM or $2.
 Kuala Lumpur food was so embarrassingly inexpensive that I got a little thrill every time I handed over the pastel-colored Malaysian bills.